 Audio format are human-voice recordings and computer synthesized Text-to-Speech (TTS).
-However, for the purpose of Acquiring AIM: Audio, we will be providing information about human-voice recorded content only.
+However, for the purpose of acquiring Audio Accessible Educational Materials – (AEM), we will be providing information about human-voice recorded content only.
 If the student can use TTS, please see the acquisition information about Digit Text as this content can be converted with text-to-speech software.

-The following are sources for AIM in human-voice recorded Audio format:
+The following are sources for acquiring human-voice recorded Audio AEM:

 Learning Ally (formerly Recording for the Blind & Dyslexic – RFB&D) provides human-narrated textbooks, as well as thousands of other books for individuals with qualifying print disabilities.
 Learning Ally is the only resource for school textbooks in human-recorded Audio format.